CharlieDobson/STRING/README.md

 # STRING
-Digital Mars custom STRING class.
+Custom STRING class.

-The Digital Mars compiler (DMC) was written to the C89 standard with limited support for C++ (pre-C++98).
+Early C++ compilers, pre-C++ standardization of the C++ 98 specification, had no support for the C++ Standard Template Library (STL).
-As such, DMC does not support the C++ string class from the standard template library, nor can it easily do string manipulation.
+These compilers were therefore missing support for an important data type known as std::string, which allows for dynamically resizing arrays of characters, and methods for determining how many characters are in the array, among many other features.

-This class was written to ease the use of working with character arrays and character pointers and has only been tested with DMC.
+This custom STRING class was written to ease the use of working with character arrays for these early compilers.
+This class has been tested with Microsoft Visual C++ 1.52, Symantec C++ 7.2, and Digital Mars C++ 8.5.